Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 Below is a schematic of our desired wiring.
 I have inserted the color scheme above into the schematic for clarity.

 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/02_PersistenceOfVision.png" width="1002" height="530" alt="Image of wiring diagram for Persistence of Vision">

+## Try It
+OK - you have done the code, you have wired it up and checked your wiring - go ahead and try it!